 Easy Newborn Crocheted Booties

 Whether they are a gift or for your own baby, these crocheted newborn booties are perfect for keeping those little feet warm.
-This is a guide about making easy newborn crocheted booties.
+This is a page about making easy newborn crocheted booties.

 Quick, easy, and oh so fun to make.
 These would be a great shower gift for that sweet little bundle.
 Baby princes would be just as proud to wear them if you left the flower off and crocheted in blue.
 Have fun! :)